Monosodium glutamate: Names

-Stigma in Western countries
+Stigma in cuisine

 Origin

-A controversy surrounding the safety of MSG began on 4 April 1968, when Dr. Robert Ho Man Kwok wrote a letter to the New England Journal of Medicine, coining the term "Chinese restaurant syndrome".
+The controversy surrounding the safety of MSG started with the publication of Robert Ho Man Kwok's correspondence letter titled "Chinese-Restaurant Syndrome" in the New England Journal of Medicine on 4 April 1968.
 In his letter, Kwok suggested several possible causes before he nominated MSG for his symptoms.
-This letter was initially met with insider satirical responses, some using race as prop for humorous effect, within the medical community.
-Some claimed that during the discursive uptake in media, the conversations were recontextualized as legitimate while the supposed race-based motivations of the humor were not parsed.
-Thirty years after the Chinese restaurant syndrome was debunked, stigmas about MSG persist.
+This letter was initially met with insider satirical responses, often using race as prop for humorous effect, within the medical community.
+As the media picked up the conversations, they were treated as legitimate, but the racial motivations behind the humor were ignored—reinforcing old racial stereotypes.